Home/United States/New Jersey/Dumpster Permit

 In New Jersey, driveway placement on private property usually requires no permit, but street/right-of-way placement requires one in nearly every city — typically $25-$200 with 1-3 business days processing.
 195 cities · 372 local haulers.

-New Jersey permit data
+New Jersey permit fees

 Key takeaways